-Keeping Georgia on their minds is part of the state’s estimated $60 billion tourism industry.
+Keeping Georgia on their minds is part of the state’s more than $66 billion* tourism industry.
 From bustling metro cities to mountains and beaches to scenic rural communities with winding agricultural trails and historic destinations, tourism is one of Georgia’s largest industries creating more than 440,000 jobs across the state.

 As a tax revenue source, tourism-related spending provides approximately $3.2 billion to the state and local communities each year.
 According to the U.S. Travel Association and Tourism Economics, every Georgia household would need to be taxed an additional $900 per year to replace taxes received as a result of tourism’s tax contribution.